-We are pleased to present the 2011 annual report containing the management report of fund performance and the audited financial statements for Top 10 Canadian Financial Trust.
+We are pleased to present the 2012 annual report containing the management report of fund performance and the audited financial statements for Top 10 Canadian Financial Trust.

-During the year ended December 31, 2011, the Fund paid distributions of \$0.75 per unit.
-The annual total return of the Fund, including reinvestment of distributions, was negative 11.2 percent.
-The net asset value decreased from \$10.57 per unit as at December 31, 2010 to \$8.71 per unit as at December 31, 2011, primarily reflecting a decline in the market value of the shares of the four major Canadian life insurance companies held within the portfolio due to weak equity markets and continued low interest rates.
-However, the decline in the net asset value during the year was mitigated by the Strathbridge Selective Overwriting strategy (see "The Fund") which generated net realized gain on options of \$0.30 per unit.
+During the year ended December 31, 2012, the Fund paid cash distributions of \$0.66 per unit.
+The annual total return of the Fund, including reinvestment of distributions, was 12.3 percent.
+The net asset value increased from \$8.71 per unit as at December 31, 2011 to \$9.09 per unit as at December 31, 2012, primarily reflecting an overall increase in the market value of the portfolio shares, particularly the Canadian life insurers.
+The net realized loss on options attributable to Strathbridge Selective Overwriting strategy (see "The Fund") amounted to \$0.19 per unit in 2012 as compared to a net realized gain on options of \$0.30 per unit in 2011.
 For a more detailed review of the operations of the Fund, please see the Results of Operations and the Portfolio Manager Report sections.